dumblob/ULKL/README.md

 * The feeling *everything is randomly scattered* and destroying the integrity of inputting anything using a keyboard.
 * *Hand-pain* (wrist, carpal tunnels etc.).
 * *Switching to another nationalized layout* (both in the head and in the hand-memory).
+* *Weird, inefficient* layouts on smaller devices (PDAs, handhelds, netbooks, palmtops, etc.).
-* Other issues with keyboard input...
+* *Other issues* with keyboard input...

 ULKL mitigates these issues by introducing an all-encompassing, fully **intuitive** way of having a uniform keyboard layout for **each latin-based alphabet**, while targetting 100% mutual compatibility.